smartboxchannel/Efekta-eFlora/README.md

 # e-Flower (Plant-Watering-Sensor-Zigbee with e-ink 1.02)

 e-Paper display 1.02.
 Powered by SoC CC2530, the sensor is based on a capacitive measurement method.
-The sensor is powered by a CR 2477 battery.
+The sensor is powered by a CR2477 battery.

 #### Donate to me: https://paypal.me/efektalab or just buy to support this project